Fix Third Party Scripts in Next.js for Better Core Web Vitals

 afterInteractive Strategy

-Scripts that use the afterInteractive strategy are injected client-side and will download and after Next.js hydrates the page.
+Scripts that use the afterInteractive strategy are injected client-side and will download after Next.js hydrates the page.

-From a core web vitals perspective this is a much better (but not yet perfect) place to inject third party scripts.
+From a Core Web Vitals perspective this is a much better (but not yet perfect) place to inject third-party scripts.
 This strategy should be used for scripts that do not need to load as soon as possible and can be fetched and executed immediately after the page is interactive.

 <Script